DMC Board of Regents holding regular monthly meeting on Tuesday, Nov. 12

 Latest DMC News

-- DMC Board of Regents Holding Regular Monthly Meeting on Tuesday, Sept.
-9Article by DMC College Relations Tuesday, Sept.
-9, the Del Mar College (DMC) Board of Regents will hold their regular monthly meeting beginning at 1 p.m. in Room 106 of the college’s Center for Economic Development at 3209 S. Staples (78411).
+- DMC Board of Regents Holding Called Meeting on Thursday, Dec.
+18Article by DMC College Relations On Thursday, December 18, the Del Mar College (DMC) Board of Regents will hold a called meeting beginning at 4 p.m. in Room 106 of the Center for Economic Development at 3209 S. Staples (78411).
 Get online directions and map.
-The regular meeting also will be livestreamed.
-Community members may access the meeting by going to the online video link at www.delmar.edu/webcast/ by 12:55 p.m.
-A copy of the Agenda Notice and Board Packet is available online as follows: www.delmar.edu/regents-and-community/board-of-regents/_resources/agendas/regular-agenda-packet-september-9-2025.pdf or download the PDF file from the upper right-hand column.
+The meeting also will be livestreamed.
+Community members may access the meeting by going to the online video link at www.delmar.edu/webcast/ by 3:55 p.m.
+A copy of the Agenda Notice is available online as follows: www.delmar.edu/regents-and-community/board-of-regents/_resources/agendas/called-meeting-12-18-2025.pdf.
 Meeting agendas and other resources are also available on the DMC Board of Regents web page at www.delmar.edu/regents-and-community/board-of-regents/index.html.
 The health and safety of students, faculty, staff and visitors are a priority for Del Mar College.
 To view the College’s guidelines, visit www.delmar.edu/rtc/index.html.